filip-michalsky/SalesGPT/README.md

 ## :red_circle: Latest News

+- The AI Agent can access data from any data system (new, old or legacy) via an integration to [Mindware](https://www.mindware.co/)'s AI Solutions Engineer.
 - AI Sales Agents can now ACTUALLY sell!
 They autonomously generate Stripe payment links to sell products and services to customers.
 - You can now test your AI Sales Agents via our frontend.
 - Sales Agent can now take advantage of **tools**, such as look up products in a product catalog!